Kunjai10/ICT-171-assignment-2/assignment 2.md

 - Purchased domain: `ron10.shop` for $2
 - Set an A-record pointing to EC2’s Elastic IP
 - DNS propagation may take 30–60 mins
+- We can link our DNS through that website

 ---